 CREATIVITY AND INNOVATION SPRING FROM OUR ETHOS OF CREATING EXCITING AND SUSTAINABLE PLACES FOR SPORT AND THE CONTINUING LEGACY FOR THE WIDER COMMUNITY.
 Gavin Elliott, director, architecture

-We deliver technical and functional excellence and foster a sense of theatre and occasion that only the best venues achieve, enhancing the drama of the collective sporting experience.
+We deliver technical and functional excellence and foster a sense of theatre and occasion that only the best stadia and venues achieve, enhancing the drama of the collective sporting experience.

 Al Rayyan is known in Qatar as the ‘gateway to the desert’ and for its strong connection to the country’s traditional culture and heritage.